-TYPE OF DOCUMENTATION DESCRIPTION CHEC KLIST Public Due Diligence Do ocumentation Policy on Responsible Business Conduct (RBC Policy) A comprehensive document that includes both the formal policy statement outlining the Certified Entity's commitments to responsible business conduct and its management systems for due diligence. ( GOTS 7.0, Section 4.1.1.(i) and 4.1.4 ) Public Due Diligence Disclosure A comprehensive document outlining the Certified Entity's due diligence efforts, including the overview of the measures taken to perform the six-step due diligence framework.
-(GOTS 7.0, Section $4.1.1.(v)$ ) Grievance Mechanism and Remediation Policy A unified document that outlines the remediation processes in the Certified Entity's own operations and in the supply chain.
-It should establish a complaint mechanism. ( GOTS, Section 4.1.1.(vi) ) Internal Due Diligence Documentation Stakeholder Engagement Plan A strategy that outlines how to engage with key stakeholders like suppliers, workers, and communities. ( GOTS, Section 1.2.8 ) Organisational Due Diligence Responsibility Framework A comprehensive description of the Certified Entity's Management structure and organisational chart, with clear identification of the personnel responsible for due diligence.
-(GOTS 7.0, Section 4.1.5 and 4.1.6) Risk Assessment Framework A unified document covering risk scoping in the entity's own operations and in its supply chain, self-assessment, supplier risk assessments, and impact relationship analysis. ( GOTS 7.0, Section 4.1.1.(ii) ) Corrective Action Plan A document detailing action plans to cease, prevent, or mitigate harm in both the entity's own operations and its supply chain. ( GOTS 7.0, Section 4.1.1.(iii) ) Tracking and Monitoring Framework A comprehensive document that includes information about the verification, monitoring, and validation of due diligence effectiveness in both own operations and the supply chain. ( GOTS 7.0, Section 4.1.1.(iv) ) Record of Incoming Complaints Record containing information concerning all complaints received by the Certified Entities and an overview of the steps taken to address them. ( GOTS Section 4.1.1.(vi) and 4.4.13.5 ) Training and Capacity Building Plans A consolidated document or database containing records of any training provided to employees or suppliers.
-Audit and Certification Reports Any third-party or internal audit reports.
-Legal and Compliance Certificates A folder or database maintaining all certifications or documents that prove compliance with relevant laws and regulations.
+TYPE OF DOCUMENTATION DESCRIPTION CHECKLIST Public Due Diligence Do ocumentation Policy on Responsible Business Conduct (RBC Policy) A comprehensive document that includes both the formal postatement outlining the Certified Entity's commitments to responsible business conduct and its management systems due diligence.
+(GOTS 7.0, Section 4.1.1.(i) and 4.1.4) - Public Due Diligence Disclosure A comprehensive document outlining the Certified Entity's d diligence efforts, including the overview of the measures tak perform the six-step due diligence framework.
+(GOTS 7.0, Section 4.1.1.(v)) Grievance Mechanism and Remediation Policy A unified document that outlines the remediation processes Certified Entity's own operations and in the supply chain.
+It should establish a complaint mechanism.
+(GOTS, Section 4.1.1.(vi)) in the □ Internal Due Diligence I Documentation Stakeholder Engagement Plan A strategy that outlines how to engage with key stakeholder suppliers, workers, and communities.
+(GOTS, Section 1.2.8) Organisational Due Diligence Responsibility Framework A comprehensive description of the Certified Entity's Management structure and organisational chart, with clear identification of the personnel responsible for due diligence.
+(GOTS 7.0, Section 4.1.5 and 4.1.6) Risk Assessment Framework A unified document covering risk scoping in the entity's own operations and in its supply chain, self-assessment, supplier assessments, and impact relationship analysis.
+(GOTS 7.0, Section 4.1.1.(ii)) r risk Corrective Action Plan A document detailing action plans to cease, prevent, or mition harm in both the entity's own operations and its supply chair (GOTS 7.0, Section 4.1.1.(iii)) Tracking and Monitoring Framework A comprehensive document that includes information about verification, monitoring, and validation of due diligence effectiveness in both own operations and the supply chain.
+(GOTS 7.0, Section 4.1.1.(iv)) the 🗆 Record of Incoming Complaints Record containing information concerning all complaints record the Certified Entities and an overview of the steps taken address them.
+(GOTS Section 4.1.1.(vi) and 4.4.13.5) Training and Capacity Building Plans A consolidated document or database containing records of training provided to employees or suppliers. any 🗆 Audit and Certification Reports Any third-party or internal audit reports.
+Legal and Compliance Certificates A folder or database maintaining all certifications or docume that prove compliance with relevant laws and regulations. nts 🗆